Building on success: Expanding opportunities for sustainable management of small ruminant gastrointestinal parasites

-USDA Northeast Sustainable Agriculture Research and Education Program (LNE15-342)
+USDA Northeast Sustainable Agriculture Research and Education Program (LNE19-381)

-Project partners include University of Rhode Island, Virginia-Maryland Regional College of Veterinary Medicine; Virginia Tech, University of Vermont, University of Wisconsin, and the National Sheep Improvement Program.
-Learn more about this project.
+Project partners include University of Rhode Island, Virginia-Maryland College of Veterinary Medicine at Virginia Tech, Penn State University, Cornell University, the National Sheep Improvement Program, and the U.S. Meat Animal Research Center (USDA ARS).
+Learn more about this NE SARE project.

 Overcoming barriers to transitioning small ruminants to organic production: Effects of feeding birdsfoot trefoil on parasite control, nutritional status & profitability